It was like Arsenal won the league - Neves

 Wolves midfielder Ruben Neves says Arsenal celebrated their win over them like they had "won the league".

-The Gunners held on to beat the Midlands side 1-0 after being reduced to 10 men when Gabriel Martinelli was sent off after 69 minutes.
+The Gunners held on to beat the West Midlands side 1-0 after being reduced to 10 men when Gabriel Martinelli was sent off after 69 minutes.

 The victory was Arsenal's first in 2022 and moved them up to fifth in the Premier League.